armory/documentation/docs/2. user guide/pipelines.md

 https://cl.ly/10163n1z3y1r

 The artifacts produced by the build you select will be used in the pipeline.
-If your pipeline bakes an image, a cached image will be used if avaliable.
+If your pipeline bakes an image, a cached image will be used if available.
 To force a rebuild, make sure you specify such before pressing the 'Run' button.

 ## Enabling notifications